Funding international collaboration

 The programme Linnaeus-Palme shall contribute to a long-term mutual cooperation between higher education institutions in Sweden and in developing countries, to raise the quality of education, to generate new knowledge and to contribute with new perspectives.
 The programme provides the opportunity for funding of contact trips, as well as exchanges for teaching staff and students.

-The Swedish Council for Higher Education (UHR) has different application procedures depending on whether a department is applying for the Linnaeus-Palme Planning programme (for visits to strengthen contacts) or for the Linnaeus-Palme Exchange programme (for teaching staff and student exchanges):
+The Swedish Council for Higher Education (UHR) has different application procedures depending on whether a department is applying for the Linnaeus-Palme Planning programme (for visits to strengthen contacts) or for the Linnaeus-Palme Partnership programme (for teaching staff and student exchanges):

 - For the Linnaeus-Palme Planning programme, the department simply submits their electronic project application to UHR.
 The application period is in the autumn.

-- For the Linnaeus-Palme Exchange programme, the department is to first create their electronic project application and print the page titled “Overview” (“Översikt”).
+- For the Linnaeus-Palme Partnership programme, the department is to first create their electronic project application and print the page titled “Overview” (“Översikt”).
 This page is to be submitted to the contact person at Lund University (see contact information in the right hand column).
-External Relations will then compile Lund University’s general application and obtain the vice-chancellor’s/deputy vice-chancellor’s signature.
-The general application is then sent to all project managers who are to attach the general application to their project application.
+External Relations will then compile Lund University’s framework application and obtain the vice-chancellor’s signature.
+The framework application is then sent to all project managers who are to attach the framework application to their project application.
 Finally, the department is to submit their complete project application electronically to UHR.
 The application period is in the spring.